-- Sign the return, by hand, in the space provided for the preparer's signature (signature stamps and labels are not acceptable). - Enter the preparer's social security number (SSN), preparer tax identification number (PTIN), or employer identification number (EIN), only if the Form 990, or Form 990-EZ, is for a section 4947(a)(1) nonexempt charitable trust that is not filing Form 1041. - Complete the required preparer information. - Give a copy of the return to the organization.
+- Sign the return in the space provided for the preparer's signature. - Enter the preparer's social security number (SSN), preparer tax identification number (PTIN), or employer identification number (EIN), only if the Form 990, or Form 990-EZ, is for a section 4947(a)(1) nonexempt charitable trust that is not filing Form 1041.

+- Complete the required preparer information. - Give a copy of the return to the organization.

 Leave the paid preparer's space blank if the return was prepared by a regular employee of the filing organization.